jte0419/Panel_Methods/README.md

 ## Panel Method Geometry

 The first step in writing your own panel method code is to understand the geometry and its associated variables.
 Here, we go through this indetail for an arbitrary shape (circle approximated by eight panels).
-In the MATLAB and Python codes, we also show how this works for an aifoil.
+In the MATLAB and Python codes, we also show how this works for an airfoil.
 Note that for these codes to work, you will need to have the appropriate *LOAD_AIRFOIL_SELIG* function downloaded in the directory.

 * [Panel_Method_Geometry.m](./Panel_Method_Geometry.m)
 * [Panel_Method_Geometry.py](./Panel_Method_Geometry.py)